Financial Aid Basics

 Determine how much financial aid you qualify for by filling out the Free Application for Federal Student Aid (FAFSA).
 You must fill out a FAFSA to be considered for federal aid as well as for certain college and state assistance.

-The FAFSA is used to calculate your Expected Family Contribution (EFC), or the money your family is expected to be able to pay towards your education in a given year.
+The FAFSA is used to calculate your Student Aid Index (SAI).
 This will help determine how much aid you will receive from Luther.

 While international students are not eligible for state or federal grants, you are still eligible for need-based aid and academic scholarships at Luther.